Roy O'Donovan: Newcastle Jets

 On 2 February 2020, O'Donovan signed an 18-month contract with the Jets.
 In 2020, O'Donovan became an Australian citizen and counts as a local player under A-League regulations.

 Sydney Olympic

 On 21 October 2021, O'Donovan signed with Sydney Olympic for 2022 National Premier Leagues NSW Seasons.
-He made his league debut on 5 March 2022, in a 1-0 loss against Manly United wearing the number 99.
+He made his league debut on 5 March 2022, in a 1–0 loss against Manly United wearing the number 99.
 A week later, he scored his first goal for the club against Rockdale Ilinden.
 O'Donovan prolific form continued throughout the season, helping his side win the NPL Premiership and winning the golden boot.
 He was also named in the NPL NSW Men's Team of the Year with teammate Darcy Burgess who was named as a substitute.

 On 18 November 2022, O'Donovan renewed his contract and was additionally appointed as assistant coach with head coach Labinot Haliti prior to the 2023 season.

+Having scored over 50 goals across 3 seasons for the National Premier Leagues team, O'Donovan announced his retirement at the conclusion of the 2024 National Premier Leagues NSW season.